We can define a framework in two simple ways:

 - Extensibility.
 A framework can usually be extended by the user by selective overriding or specialized by user code providing specific functionality.

 - Non-modifiable Framework Code.
-The framework code, in general, is not allowed to be modified.
+The framework code, in general, cannot be modified.
 Users can extend the framework, but not modify its code.

 Technically, you don’t need a framework.
 If you’re making a really simple site (think of the web circa 1992), you can just do it all with hard-coded HTML and some CSS.
 And if you want to make a modern webapp, you don’t actually need to use a framework for that, either.